-Beng Mealea means "lotus in bloom" in Khmer.
-The temple was built in the 12th century, likely under Suryavarman II (the same king who constructed Angkor Wat), in a style very similar to its grand sibling: concentric enclosures, gopuras, cross galleries, and a dedication to Vishnu.
+Beng Mealea means "the lotus in bloom" in Khmer.
+The temple was built in the 12th century, probably under Suryavarman II (the same king who constructed Angkor Wat), in a style very similar to its big brother: concentric enclosures, gopuras, cross galleries, dedication to Vishnu.
 Its dimensions are impressive — 181 meters by 152 meters for the main mandapa, with four successive enclosures.

-The difference with Angkor Wat?
+The difference from Angkor Wat?
 It has never been restored.
 Since the site was abandoned several centuries ago, the jungle has reclaimed everything.
-Unlike Ta Prohm, which is maintained in a state of "controlled jungle" for tourists, Beng Mealea still resembles what Angkor must have looked like when Henri Mouhot "rediscovered" it in 1860.
+And unlike Ta Prohm, maintained in a state of "controlled jungle" for tourists, Beng Mealea still resembles what Angkor must have looked like when Henri Mouhot "rediscovered" it in 1860.

-Visiting Beng Mealea feels like an exploration — this overused word truly comes to life here.
+A visit to Beng Mealea feels like an exploration — this often overused word takes on its full meaning here.
 Wooden walkways have been installed to guide visitors through piles of fallen blocks, above collapsed galleries, and between the roots of fig trees.
-However, the path remains largely at your discretion.
+But the route remains largely left to your initiative.

-You will climb over stones, weave between vines, find yourself in dark rooms with collapsed ceilings, and step on blocks covered in damp moss.
-It's physical, sometimes a bit acrobatic, but never dangerous if you are attentive.
-Local guardians can act as impromptu guides — their knowledge of the site (including rarely visited areas) is often invaluable.
+You will climb over stones, weave between vines, find yourself in dark rooms where the ceiling has collapsed, and step on blocks covered in damp moss.
+It’s physical, sometimes a bit acrobatic, but never dangerous if you are attentive.
+Local guardians can improvise as guides — their knowledge of the site (including rarely visited areas) is often invaluable.

 1h15 to 1h30 by van